dvolgyes/pre-commit-hooks/README.md

     non-standard location to fetch configured credentials from.
 Can be repeated multiple times.
 - `detect-private-key` - Checks for the existence of private keys.
+- `detect-dicom` - Checks for the existence of DICOM files.
 - `double-quote-string-fixer` - This hook replaces double quoted strings with single quoted strings.
 - `end-of-file-fixer` - Makes sure files end in a newline and only a newline.